bigcode-project/bigcode-evaluation-harness/docs/README.md

   --batch_size 10 \
   --allow_code_execution
 ```
-- HumanEvalExplain: In this task models need to explain a HumanEval solution (without docstring) and subsequently regenerate the solution given only their explanation.
+- HumanEvalExplain: In this task models need to explain a HumanEval solution (without docstring) and subsequently regenerate the solution given only the model's own explanation.
 Thus, it requires two runs.
-The first one generates the descriptions, the second generates the solution and is scored.
+The first one generates the descriptions, the second loads the descriptions, generates the solution & is scored.
 ```
 accelerate launch main.py \
   --model <MODEL_NAME> \